-The chlorine chemistry in the CB6r3 chemical mechanism (Yarwood et al., 2014; Luecken, et al., 2019) has been updated in CMAQ53.
-A new model species, chlorine nitrate (ClNO3) and several new reactions (including heterogeneous hydrolysis of ClNO3) have been added.
-The chlorine chemistry in CMAQ52 contained 26 chemical reactions and seven chlorine species while the chlorine chemistry in CMAQ53 contains 31 chemical reactions and eight chlorine species.
+The chlorine chemistry in the CB6r3 chemical mechanism (Yarwood et al., 2014; Luecken et al., 2019) has been updated in CMAQ53.
+A new model species, chlorine nitrate (ClNO3), and several new reactions (including heterogeneous hydrolysis of ClNO3) have been added.
+The chlorine chemistry in CMAQ52 contained 26 chemical reactions and 7 chlorine species, while the chlorine chemistry in CMAQ53 contains 31 chemical reactions and 8 chlorine species.
 All versions of the CB6 chemical mechanism in CMAQ53 use the same chlorine chemistry.
-An updated Euler Backward Iterative (EBI) solver was also developed for the revised mechanisms.
-Model sensitivity simulations show that including the ClNO3 chemistry decreases monthly mean O3 by 0.1 - 0.5 parts per billion by volume (ppbv).
+An updated Euler backward iterative (EBI) solver was also developed for the revised mechanisms.
+Model sensitivity simulations show that including the ClNO3 chemistry decreases monthly mean O3 by 0.1-0.5 parts per billion by volume (ppbv).
 The impact of the updated chlorine chemistry on aerosols is small.

-2.1.2 Addition of the bromine/iodine chemistry
+2.1.2 Addition of the bromine and iodine chemistry

-Detailed bromine/iodine (halogen) chemistry (Sarwar et al., 2015) was included in a prior version of the CB mechanism (i.e. CB05) in CMAQ52.
-Sarwar et al. (2019) updated the detailed bromine/iodine chemistry in CB05 in CMAQ521 and examined its impact on O3 using the hemispheric CMAQ (HCMAQ) model.
-The bromine/iodine chemistry was further adapted for the CB6r3 chemical mechanism and implemented into CMAQ53.
-The updated chemistry contains 38 gas-phase reactions, four heterogeneous and five aqueous-phase reactions for bromine species, and 44 gas-phase and 10 heterogeneous reactions for iodine species.
-The detailed bromine/iodine chemistry is more active in the HCMAQ model where marine environments represent large extents of the modeled domain in which halogen chemistry influences air masses as they traverse vast extents of oceans during intercontinental transport.
+Detailed bromine and iodine (halogen) chemistry (Sarwar et al., 2015) was included in a prior version of the CB mechanism (i.e., CB05) in CMAQ52.
+Sarwar et al. (2019) updated the detailed bromine and iodine chemistry in CB05 in CMAQ521 and examined its impact on O_3 using the hemispheric CMAQ (HCMAQ) model.
+The bromine and iodine chemistry was further adapted for the CB6r3 chemical mech-

+) •) Simulation name CMAQ version WRF version Emissions version Chemical mechanism Halogen/DMS chemistry PCSOA/SVPOA Deposition model Bidirectional NH 3 flux Wind-blown dust HCMAQ521 5.2.1 3.8 HTAPv2 CB6r3m_ae6 Full No M3Dry No Yes HCMAQ53_M3Dry 5.3 3.8 HTAPv2 CB6r3m_ae7_kmtbr Full Updated No M3Dry No Yes HCMAQ53_STAGE 5.3 3.8 HTAPv2 CB6r3m_ae7_kmtbr Full Updated No STAGE No Yes CMAQ521 5.2.1 3.8 2016 v1 CB6r3_ae6 Simple Yes M3Dry No No CMAQ531_WRF38_M3Dry_noBiDi_RWC 5.3.1 3.8 2016 v1 CB6r3_ae7 Simple Updated Yes M3Dry No No CMAQ531_WRF38_M3Dry_noBiDi 5.3.1 3.8 2016 v1 CB6r3_ae7 Simple Updated Yes (no RWC) M3Dry No No CMAQ531_WRF38_M3Dry_BiDi 5.3.1 3.8 2016 v1 CB6r3_ae7 Simple Updated Yes (no RWC) M3Dry Yes No CMAQ531_WRF411_M3Dry_BiDi 5.3.1 4.1.1 2016 v1 CB6r3_ae7 Simple Updated Yes (no RWC) M3Dry Yes No CMAQ531_WRF411_STAGE_BiDi 5.3.1 4.1.1 2016 v1 CB6r3_ae7 Simple Updated Yes (no RWC) STAGE Yes No anism and implemented into CMAQ53.
+The updated chemistry contains 38 gas-phase reactions, 4 heterogeneous reactions and 5 aqueous-phase reactions for bromine species, and 44 gas-phase reactions and 10 heterogeneous reactions for iodine species.
+The detailed bromine and iodine chemistry is more active in the HCMAQ model, where marine environments represent large extents of the modeled domain in which halogen chemistry influences air masses as they traverse vast extents of oceans during intercontinental transport.
 However, this update can also be used in the regional version of the model.
-Based on HCMAQ model sensitivity simulations for October - December 2015, the detailed bromine/iodine chemistry in CB6r3 reduces O3 by an average of 3.0 - 14 ppbv over much of the open ocean area for the three-month period.
+Based on HCMAQ model sensitivity simulations for October-December 2015, the detailed bromine and iodine chemistry in CB6r3 reduces O3 by an average of 3.0-14 ppbv over much of the open-ocean area for the 3-month period.
 Its impact over coastal regions is greater than over the interior portion of land, where changes are smaller but non-negligible.
-The details of the updated bromine/iodine chemistry in CMAQ and its impact on O3 are described in Sarwar et al. (2019).
+The details of the updated bromine and iodine chemistry in CMAQ and its impact on O3 are described in Sarwar et al. (2019).